Tharun-C/Retro-clock/README.md

 # Retro-clock
-Analog and Digital clock using HTML, CSS and JAVASCRIPT
+1.Analog and Digital clock using HTML, CSS and JAVASCRIPT 2.shows the current date
+3.Beautifulclock in Retro style